eminchen/iwe-hyperflex/modules/terraform-intersight-hx/modules/software_version_policy/README.md

 This module create a new software version policy for reference in one or more HyperFlex cluster profiles.

+A policy capturing software versions for different HyperFlex Cluster compatible components ( like HyperFlex Data Platform, Hypervisor, etc. ), that the user wishes to apply on the HyperFlex cluster.

 These resources are created
 * [software version policy](https://registry.terraform.io/providers/CiscoDevNet/intersight/latest/docs/data-sources/hyperflex_software_version_policy)